Call for Concern - Martha's rule

 Call for Concern and Martha's Rule

-Call for Concern is in line with ‘Martha’s Rule ’, which is being rolled out widely by the NHS in England to give patients and families access to an urgent review if they are worried about a condition getting worse.
+Call for Concern is part of the NHS England’s ‘Martha’s Rule’ programme, which aims to give patients and families access to an urgent review if they are worried about their condition getting worse while in hospital.

 Martha Mills died in 2021 after developing sepsis in hospital, where she had been admitted with a pancreatic injury after falling off her bike.
 Martha’s family’s concerns about her deteriorating condition were not responded to promptly, and in 2023 a coroner ruled that Martha would probably have survived had she been moved to intensive care earlier.